 Attendance is mandatory and class participation is expected and is an important component of this class as you will take part in graded group projects throughout the semester.
-Up to two excused absences will be accepted, a third absence requires a doctor's note or similar documented reason (exceptions will be made for special circumstances).
-Unexcused absences will count as - 0.5 point from the attendance/participation grade.
+Up to two excused absences will be accepted, a third absence requires a doctor's note (exceptions will be made for special circumstances).
+Unexcused absences will count as -1 point from the attendance/participation grade.
 Students who miss class sessions are responsible for keeping up to date with class content and due dates listed in this syllabus and course blackboard.